Recursive Pathways to Marginal Likelihood Estimation with Prior-Sensitivity Analysis

-A more interesting alternative is to observe that for the ellipse-based nested sampling method (given uniform priors) the normalization of each $f_k(\theta)$ is in fact easily computed from the area/volume of the corresponding ellipse/ellipsoid.
-That is, we can simply pool our draws---\textit{including} the $\theta_i$ with $L(\{\theta_i\}_j) < L_j)$ otherwise discarded from nested sampling---and apply the importance sample reweighting procedure of Equation \ref{priorsenseeqn} with $\pi_\mathrm{alt}(\theta)=\pi(\theta)$ and (with $V_k$ the volume of the $k$-th ellipse and $Ell[E_{\mathrm{live}(k)}]$ its interior).
-Application of this strategy---which we dub, ``importance nested sampling'' (INS)---to the present example yields $\log Z$ estimates with much smaller repeat simulation SE than either of the previous summations as shown in the righthand panel of Figure \ref{nestedbanana}.
-Bootstrap resampling of the drawn $\{\theta_i, L_i\}$ gives a reasonable estimator of this SE though we note that INS does not appear to be unbiased in $\log Z$, with a slight tendency towards underestimation at small $n_\mathrm{tot}$.
-Further computational experiments are now underway to better quantify the advantages offered by this approach to harnessing the information content of these otherwise discarded draws in the ellipse-based nested sampling paradigm are presented in \citet{fer13}.
+(with $V_k$ the volume of the $k$th ellipse and $\mathit{Ell}[E_{\mathrm{live}(k)}]$ its interior).
+Application of this strategy---which we dub ``importance nested sampling'' (INS)---to the pres\-ent example yields $\log Z$ estimates with much smaller repeat simulation SE than either of the previous summations as shown in the right-hand panel of Figure~\ref{nestedbanana}.
+Bootstrap resampling of the drawn $\{\theta_i, L_i\}$ gives a reasonable estimator of this SE, though we note that INS does not appear to be unbiased in $\log Z$, with a slight tendency toward underestimation at small $n_\mathrm{tot}$.
+Further computational experiments are now underway to better quantify the advantages offered by this approach to harnessing the information content of these otherwise discarded draws in the ellipse-based nested sampling paradigm (presented in \citealt{fer13}).

-\section{Case Study: Normal Mixture Modeling of the Galaxy Dataset}
+\section{Case Study: Normal Mixture Modeling of the Galaxy Data Set}